allenlin0105/Automatic-Generation-Framework-with-Scoring/README.md

 ## Usage
 Place sample images into `test_images` and the result will be saved in `result_images`.

-Specify an image, a point and text prompt, and run:
+Specify an image, a point, and a text prompt, and run:
 ```bash
 python ./Inpaint-Anything/fill_anything.py \
     --input_img ./test_images/test3.jpg \